kl2806/devfest-data-science-track/level_1.md

 # Data Science Curriculum

-In this curriculum, we'll be exploring how to build a data science project.
-Our end goal is a simple interactive graphic that predicts how much precipitation we'll receive on a certain day given other weather conditions (temperature, humidity, etc.) on that day.
-Along the way we'll see how to scrape, model, and visualize data, and we'll be using Python for this project.
+In this curriculum, we'll explore how to build a data science project in Python.
+Our end goal is a simple interactive graphic that predicts how much precipitation we'll receive on a certain day given other weather conditions (temperature, humidity, etc.) for that day.
+Along the way we'll see how to scrape, model, and visualize data.
 Let's get started!

 # Level 1: Scraping Data

-In this level, we'll be obtaining the data to analyze later.
-This is an often overlooked part of data science, but it's *crucial* because errors in obtaining the data can cause problems for further analysis.
+In this level, we'll obtain the data to analyze for our project.
+This is an often overlooked part of data science, but it's crucial because errors in data collection can cause problems for further analysis.

 Data originate from many sources and take on a variety of forms.
 For example, imagine collecting the 5 most recent posts made by all of your Facebook friends.
 Each of these posts would then be considered as one data point.
 We can observe different things about these data (the number of words in the post, whether the post contains a photo, what time it was posted, etc.), and these observables are called *variables*.
 Oftentimes we want to observe something about a data point given certain information about it -- in the Facebook example, we could try using other information about a specific post to predict whether the post also includes a photo.

-For this project, we'll be analyzing data from [Wunderground](http://www.wunderground.com/), a website that contains information about the weather.
-We'll first want to aggregate weather datasets over the past couple of years to see if we can predict the amount of precipitation on a certain day based on other information about that day.
+For this project, we'll analyze data from [Wunderground](http://www.wunderground .com/), a website that contains information about the weather.
+We'll first want to aggregate weather datasets over the past couple of years to see if we can predict the amount of precipitation on a certain day.

 This brings us to our first important lesson: *obtaining the data must be scalable*.
-Let's think about how we can assemble such a dataset; one way is to navigate the site ourselves for each day we want to analyze while recording the variables we wish to analyze.
-Unfortunately, this won't work if we want to analyze a lot of data because it'll take a long time to collect all of the data needed.
-We're lucky because we can in fact automate the collection of this data, meaning it'll take much less time.
+Let's think about how we can assemble such a dataset: one way is to navigate the site ourselves for each day of interest while keeping track of all the variables we need.
+This probably won't work if we want to analyze a lot of data -- it'll take forever!
+Automating this process, though, should significantly cut down on the amount of time we'll need to spend on data aggregation.

-The way we'll collect the data is by a process called **web scraping**.
-It turns out that a lot of important and valuable information is just located on webpages.
-We can programatically find the data we're looking for and then extract exactly the information we want.
+We'll collect the data through a process called **web scraping**.
+It turns out that a lot of important and valuable information is contained within webpages.
+We can programatically find the data we're looking for and extract precisely the information we need.

-To start collecting our data, let's look at a sample webpage that we may extract information from:
+Let's start by looking at a sample webpage:

 ![Wunderground Screenshot](wunderground.png)

-This webpage come from the following link: "http://www.wunderground.com/history/airport/KNYC/2016/1/1/DailyHistory.html".
-It looks like this page organizes the information well, which is good for us!
-It clearly denotes where the temperature for the day is located.
-Let's dig into this a little more by exploring how the webpage is presenting this information.
+This webpage come from the following link: "http://www.wunderground .com/history/airport/KNYC/2016/1/1/DailyHistory.html".
+It looks like the information here is nicely organized, which is good for us!
+The website clearly denotes where the temperature for the day is located.
+Let's dig a little deeper by exploring how the information is presented on the website.

 ![Inspect Screenshot](inspect.png)

-Let's right click on the 38$^\circ$, and then press "Inspect".
+Let's right-click on the 38$^\circ$, and then press "Inspect".
 This will allow us to look at the actual HTML code that generated the webpage we're looking at.
-We can then right click where it says tbody and press "Edit as HTML".
+We can then right-click where it says tbody and press "Edit as HTML".

 ![Edit as HTML Screenshot](edit-as-html.png)